 Perhaps Julia became something of an additional ‘sister’ figure for Alexandra – Alexandra’s own elder sisters, Princess Victoria and Princess Elisabeth “Ella” of Hesse, were born in 1863 and 1864 respectively, with Princess Irene of Hesse following in 1866, the year of the conclusion of the Austro-Prussian War, involving the conflict over the duchies of Schleswig-Holstein, for which reason the name ‘Irene’ was chosen in the first place, meaning ‘peace’.
 Countess Julia Rantzau became lady-in-waiting or Hofdame, to Princess Irene of Hesse in 1892; Princess Irene had married her cousin, Prince Henrich of Prussia in 1888 – the son of Princess Alice’s elder sister Victoria and her husband, Crown Prince Frederick of Prussia.
 Emil von Rantzau died that same year.

 Julia possibly met Alexandra for the first time at Kiel in 1892.
 We know this because Alexandra made several trips to Kiel in the early 1890s following the death of her father, Grand Duke Ludwig IV of Hesse, arguably the most significant loss in her life and of whom she could not speak without tears.
 Julia Rantzau herself loved music, and they are recorded as having “played” together, as well as read in one another’s company.
-Baroness Sophie Buxhoeveden, Alexandra’s former lady-in-waiting, recalled in her 1928 biography of the Tsarina: “[She] became one of the Princess’s closest friends… she was a bright, merry girl, and knew how to draw the Princess out….”
+Baroness Sophie Buxhoeveden, Alexandra’s former lady-in-waiting, recalled in her 1928 biography of the Tsarina that she had become one of her closest friends.
 Julia subsequently visited Wolfsgarten, the eighteenth-century hunting-lodge of the Hessian landgraves near Langen outside Darmstadt, so beloved of Alexandra’s childhood.
 Alexandra visited Kiel in 1892, writing a letter in December from the Royal Castle of Kiel (or Königliches Schloss) to her maternal grandmother Queen Victoria, to thank her for her gift of a bracelet set with an image of her late father, Grand Duke Ludwig IV, as well as for sending her a volume of the works of Alfred, Lord Tennyson.
 Alexandra wrote a further letter to Queen Victoria, the following winter of 1893, from the Royal Castle at Kiel, both occasions on which she probably saw Julia.It is curious therefore to wonder, what happened to the letters which Alexandra exchanged with Julia Rantzau, as it is important to remember that those letters which do exist today from Alexandra to her friends are those that were fortunate enough to have survived.
 Alexandra burned much of her private correspondence in 1917, to save her personal letters falling into hands other than hers.
 She had, in fact, asked Tsar Nicholas II to burn her letters for precisely this reason, but they were found instead in a black box at Ekaterinburg, much later.
-According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her “letters from her father and her grandmother, Nicky’s [Tsar Nicholas II’s] letters written when they were first engaged….”
-(Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8).
+According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her letters from her father, Grand Duke Ludwig IV and from her grandmother, Queen Victoria (Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8), although some eighty of so of hers to the Queen survive at Windsor, despite the fact that they were all alleged to have been returned to her after the Queen’s death.

 Julia Rantzau died on 9 September 1901.
+Alexandra’s diary for 1901 has not survived in the State Archives of the Russian Federation (GARF) in Moscow.
 It had already been a hard year for the Tsarina – the previous year 1900 had seen the loss of three of her uncles as well as the serious illness of Tsar Nicholas II, suffering from typhoid.
 The death of Queen Victoria at Osborne House, 22 January 1901 robbed her of the mother figure that the Queen had attempted to fill in the lives of her Hessian grandchildren – despite the geographical difference between Windsor and Darmstadt – since the death of her daughter, Grand Duchess Alice of Hesse in 1878, when Alexandra was aged six.
 On 18 June 1901, Alexandra’s fourth daughter, Grand Duchess Anastasia was born.
 In photographs that were made a short time after Anastasia’s birth, Alexandra is still dressed in black, mourning the loss of Queen Victoria.Already in 1898, Julia Rantzau had been seriously ill.
 Alexandra wrote to the close friend of her youth, Magarete ‘Gretchen’ von Fabrice: “At last Irene has been able to give me good news – dear Juju is out of danger…” Julia had taken a cure at the fashionable spa town of Bad Nauheim in Hesse and then became badly ill afterwards at Hemmelmark, the estate of Prince Heinrich of Prussia at Barkelby, outside Eckernförde.
 Julia’s mother came to her bedside.
 Despite the fears of the doctors that she might suffer a heart attack, Julia received the best possible care through Princess Irene and recovered.
 Alexandra wrote to a friend:“I have undergone agonies, the uncertainty… poor thing… God knows if I shall ever see her again….”

 Alexandra herself described her friend, fittingly enough, to another friend, Princess Bariatinsky: “She understood the difficulties of this world, and the different temptations….
 It came so naturally to speak about one’s faith to her, that now I feel her loss greatly… I pray to God to make me as worthy as she was…” And again: “Such a loss – it is very hard… only an hour before the fatal news, I received her last letter, so you can imagine what a shock it was.
 But I must not write to you about sad things, though my heart is full of sorrow….”